-Dealing with customer service is my least favorite part of running a print on demand (PoD) store.
+Dealing with customer service was my least favorite part of running a print on demand (PoD) store.
 Changed orders, lost packages, and, the worst of all, returns!
 Returns can be a big pain if you’re a print on demand seller because it’s precious profit out of your pocket, especially if you can’t resell the product again.

 When handling print on demand returns, it’s important to prepare ahead of time by having a strong return policy that is clearly stated on your storefront.
 This will proactively prevent the majority of returns because customers will know what to expect going into the purchase.

 Handling returns was, hands down, the most stressful part of running a print on demand store for me.
-Notice I used the word WAS.

 Packages getting lost in the mail was stressful enough, but that was something I couldn’t control.
 So, I decided to do something about the thing I could control, which was the way I was handling returns.